HTML-Earth/navi-advent-2023/README.md

 This project uses Unity `2022.3.6f1` and might rely a bit too much on scriptable objects :P

+It includes these exercise types:
+* Match word pairs
+* Guess words like the game Hangman
+* Drag and drop words and affixes to form a sentence
+* Listen to a story and answer questions

 ## Third party resources:

 Roboto by Google (Apache License 2.0)